 “Yes,” said Steve.
 He turned around to look at the DeVores again and said, loud and clear, “Frank Sinatra.”

-They picked up their magazines again.
+They raised up their magazines again.

 “I don’t know,” said Miss Evans.

-Steve went down the steps with his calla lilies, around the porch and past Miss Evans, saying, “Go on up, darling, wait on the porch with Arthur.”
+Steve went down the steps with his calla lilies, around the porch and past Miss Evans, saying, “Go on up, darling!
+Wait on the porch with Arthur.”

 (Click here for our next thrilling chapter.
 And check out the right hand side of this page for links to other episodes of Arnold Schnabel’s Railroad Train to Heaven ™, all rights reserved by the Arnold Schnabel Society.)